 - Value realization is displaced in time from the act that initiated the value.
 Rarely does the maker of a tool of terror or other attack vector create the item using industrial-like methods where each item is launched at a target upon creation.
 What typically happens is that these items are created and then stored for later use.
-This is a parallel with, for instance, the creation of a PowerPoint presentation that isn’t given for weeks or months.
+This is parallel with, for instance, the creation of a PowerPoint presentation that isn’t given for weeks or months.
 Analog: The realization of a threat is displaced in time from the act of creating the threat.

-The measure of value requires external validation.
-This Serendipity Economy principal applies to both those creating threats, and those guarding against them.
+- The measure of value requires external validation.
+This Serendipity Economy principle applies to both those creating threats and those guarding against them.
 As Zenko states in his interview, “you can’t grade your own work.”
-Meaning that those deploying countermeasures, or evaluating threat assessments, do so with assumptions and biases in place that move them toward not seeing what they need to see.
+Meaning that those deploying countermeasures or evaluating threat assessments do so with assumptions and biases in place that move them toward not seeing what they need to see.
 The industrial economy mentality of streamlining and creating efficiencies is diametrically opposed to the emergent and chaotic goals of terrorists and hackers.
-Built-in measure look for the things to be there that we believe should be there, and to look for very specific things that should not.It is, in fact, the precision and mechanical, near repetitive nature of the safeguards that make them so easy to overcome.
+Built-in measurements look for the things to be there that we believe should be there and for very specific things that should not.
+In s, in fact, the precision and mechanical, near the repetitive nature of the safeguards make them so easy to overcome.
 In the end, those internal measures don’t matter.
 What matters is the external validation that the system has not been compromised.
-For the attackers, the reaction that an attack evokes determine its effectiveness (going back to principal three, neither of those future states can be determined at the onset).
+For the attackers, the reaction that an attack evokes determines its effectiveness (going back to principal three, neither of those future states can be determined at the onset).
 Analog: The impact of a threat requires external validation.

 These are just initial thoughts, but they provide a new perspective and potentially, a language for thinking about emergent threats that may help avoid biases, and the solidification of assumptions, that can lead to the following situation described in Zenko’s book: